surgiie/blade-cli/README.md

     filePath: '/path/to/file/to/render',
     options: [
-        'force'=> true, // force overwrite existing rendered file 'save-directory'=>'save-to-dir' // optional directory to save rendered file to.
+        'force'=> true, // force overwrite existing rendered file 'save-directory'=>'save-to-dir', // optional directory to save rendered file to.
 Default is the directory the file is in.
         'filename'=>'custom-filename' // custom file name instead of the name the file has.
     ]
 );